Ramnaik6791/Leetcode/README.md

 >Given two strings s and t, return true if s is a subsequence of t, or false otherwise.
 A subsequence of a string is a new string that is formed from the original string by deleting some (can be none) of the characters without disturbing the relative positions of the remaining characters. (i.e., "ace" is a subsequence of "abcde" while "aec" is not).

+**Find the Difference of Two Arrays**
+>Given two 0-indexed integer arrays nums1 and nums2, return a list answer of size 2 where: answer[0] is a list of all distinct integers in nums1 which are not present in nums2. answer[1] is a list of all distinct integers in nums2 which are not present in nums1.
+Note that the integers in the lists may be returned in any order.